sas-irad/interfolio-api/README.md

 # Interfolio Api

-Library which contains methods that utilize Interfolio's API to retrieve data from an Interfolio instance.
+Library which contains methods that utilize Interfolio's API to view and edit data from an Interfolio instance.